-She is actively engaged locally and nationally in issues related to social change and youth development and presently serves on the board of directors for the Women’s Community Revitalization Project, Big Picture Philadelphia.
-She also serves on the Advisory Council for the Pennsylvania Conference for Women.
+Nutter is actively engaged locally and nationally in issues related to social change and youth development and presently serves on the Governor of Pennsylvania’s Advisory Commission for Education and Workforce, and the board of directors for Big Picture Philadelphia and the Institute for Educational Leadership.